Peperomia Pellucida [Pep-er-ROH-mee-uh, Pel-LOO-sid-a] is a shallow-rooted, annual herb, belonging to the family Piperaceae (Peperomia plants).

 However, too much direct sunlight will scorch the leaves.

-When growing outside, it is best to plant the shiny bush under the shade, where it gets some morning sunlight or receive filtered sunlight through the branches of a tree.
+When growing outside, it is best to plant the shiny bush under the shade, where it gets some morning sunlight or receives filtered sunlight through the branches of a tree.

 How to Propagate Shiny Bush